yulyuri/Phantasma/README.md

 This repository contains the firmware for a project focused on using the STM32 microcontroller for ghost detection and characterization.
 Developed as part of the EE2028 - Microcontroller Interfacing and Programming module in AY2024/2025, the project incorporates multiple sensors and unique features to create an interactive ghost-hunting experience.

 ## Core Features
-These are the essential implementations required for all students in the module:

-- **Double Push Button Detection**: Using interrupts to detect two quick button presses.
+**Double Push Button Detection**: Uses interrupts to detect two quick button presses, allowing smooth switching between Normal Mode and Ghost Busting Mode.
+A single press is also used for specific actions, such as capturing ghosts in Ghost Busting Mode.

-- **UART Telemetry**: Sends telemetry data to a computer via UART for real-time monitoring.
+**UART Telemetry**: Sends real-time telemetry data to a connected computer via UART, allowing continuous monitoring of environmental and sensor data.
+Warning messages are also transmitted when specific sensor thresholds are exceeded.
+This includes detailed information for each reading (temperature, pressure, humidity, accelerometer, gyroscope, and magnetometer), making it easy to analyze data in real time.

-- **Sensor Data Integration**: Reads data from onboard sensors, including a magnetometer, IMU, and environmental sensors (pressure and temperature).
+**Sensor Data Integration**: Collects data from a range of onboard sensors for a comprehensive environmental overview.
+Sensors include:

+Magnetometer: Functions as a spectral compass, detecting magnetic orientation to determine ghost proximity and direction.
+Temperature Sensor: Detects sudden temperature drops, which may indicate ghostly presence.
+Humidity Sensor: Tracks atmospheric humidity changes that could suggest paranormal activity.
+Pressure Sensor: Monitors changes in atmospheric pressure to detect potential ghost disturbances.
+Accelerometer and Gyroscope (IMU): Ensures the device remains steady and detects unusual movements or orientation shifts, which may signify ghost interaction.
+Calibration and Thresholds:

+**Magnetometer and IMU Calibration**: Each sensor has an initial calibration routine to eliminate offsets, ensuring accurate readings.
+This calibration enhances the precision of ghost detection by setting reliable baselines.
+Threshold Detection: Dynamic thresholds for each sensor (e.g., temperature, pressure, humidity) trigger warnings upon crossing set limits.
+This enables prompt detection of ghostly disturbances, with messages sent over UART detailing the specific anomalies.
+Mode-based LED and Buzzer Feedback:

+**LED Indicator**: The LED blinks at varying frequencies to signify proximity to detected ghosts, providing visual feedback based on ghost distance.

 ## Additional Features
 - **6-axis IMU 3D Visualization**: